storj/docs/app/support/faqs/page.md

 cd ~/Downloads
 ```

-If you followed [](docId:hFL-goCWqrQMJPcTN82NB) or [](docId:OBgx_1X2IO-MKBpmP7yAf) - you doesn't need to change the current location.
+If you followed [](docId:hFL-goCWqrQMJPcTN82NB) or [](docId:EGM8O-1xt2Az03eBWT8Rf) - you don't need to change the current location.
 The shell will open the user's home folder by default.
 Or you can navigate to there:

 ```shell
 cd ~